xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/signing-methods/sign.md

 ## Possible Errors

 * Any of the [universal error types][].
-* `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
+* <span class="code-snippet">invalidParams</span> - One or more fields are specified incorrectly, or one or more required fields are missing.
-* `highFee` - The current load-based multiplier to the transaction cost exceeds the limit for an automatically-provided transaction cost.
-Either specify a higher `fee_mult_max` (at least 1000) in the request or manually provide a value in the `Fee` field of the `tx_json`.
+* <span class="code-snippet">highFee</span> - The current load-based multiplier to the transaction cost exceeds the limit for an automatically-provided transaction cost.
+Either specify a higher <span class="code-snippet">fee_mult_max</span> (at least 1000) in the request or manually provide a value in the <span class="code-snippet">Fee</span> field of the <span class="code-snippet">tx_json</span>.
-* `tooBusy` - The transaction did not include paths, but the server is too busy to do pathfinding right now.
+* <span class="code-snippet">tooBusy</span> - The transaction did not include paths, but the server is too busy to do pathfinding right now.
 Does not occur if you are connected as an admin.
-* `noPath` - The transaction did not include paths, and the server was unable to find a path by which this payment can occur.
+* <span class="code-snippet">noPath</span> - The transaction did not include paths, and the server was unable to find a path by which this payment can occur.

 <!--{# common link defs #}-->